mbonsma/bash-workshop/bash-workshop.md

 ```

 Now we have a file called 'history.txt' that contains the output of the `history`
 command.
-Let's have a look inside.
+Let's have a look at the contents of this file.

 ```{Bash}
 cat history.txt